-The research group Digital Forensics & E-Discovery of the University of Applied Sciences Leiden has opened an Internet of Things forensic laboratory at the Hague Security Delta campus (IoT Forensic Lab @HSD).
+The research group Digital Forensics & E-Discovery of the University of Applied Sciences Leiden has opened an Internet of Things forensic laboratory (IoT Forensic Lab) at the HSD Campus.
 Such a lab is indispensable because of the revolution of digital evidence that is expected to happen in the next ten years.

 Why an IoT Forensic Lab?